 There are a number of different organisations that offer snowshoe trekking tours around Fukushima.
 This time, I was shown around by Ikeda san, and we started our tour at Urabandai Lake Resort Hotel.

-We were able to borrow all of the equipment that we needed, including ski poles, snow boots, snowshoes, waterproof outer wear and gloves designed to fit over normal-sized gloves.This equipment was all available from a shop inside the hotel.
+We were able to borrow all of the necessary equipment, including ski poles, snow boots, snowshoes, waterproof outer wear and gloves designed to fit over normal-sized gloves.This equipment was all available from a shop inside the hotel.
 Urabandai is also a popular area for outdoor activities and sports in the summertime, such as canoeing, rafting, hiking and fishing.

-The routes take place at set times each week, but private tours are available for those who have a tighter schedule.
+The routes take place at set times each week, but private, flexible tours are also available.
 As long as bookings are made in advance, interpreters can be arranged for visitors who can’t speak Japanese.

-The route we took part in is called the “Blue Falls Course”, which involves walking to a large waterfall which is surrounded by ice that freezes a blue colour.
-The colour becomes brighter and brighter as the weather gets colder.
+The route we walked is called the “Blue Falls Course”, and involves walking to a large waterfall full of ice that freezes a blue colour.
+The colour becomes brighter as the weather gets colder.

 Ikeda san promised us some snacks upon arrival at the waterfall, so we hurried into his bus and set off on our trek.